How To Wet Sand Spray Paint

 • Wash the car again and apply a wax or sealant to protect the new paint job.
 That’s it!
 By following these steps, you can ensure that your spray-painted car has a smooth, professional-looking finish.

-Surprise facts: How To Make Darker Pink Paint
+Surprise facts: How To Paint Foam Board

 Conclusion